 In June 2015, Moore introduced her Adopt A Country program and went to El Salvador, known as one of the most dangerous countries in the world to learn the needs of those living in extreme poverty and work with NGO's on the ground to help create sustainable programs targeting medical. health, education, agriculture and clean drinking water.
 In September 2015, Moore was honored with another 2 Keys to the City in Panchimalco and Aguileres, El Salvador.
 Moore was also honored with 2 more Keys to the City upon her return in El Salvador after the opening of 5 Kimberly Moore Foundation Learning Centers.
 Moore was also recognized by Los Angeles Mayor Eric Garcetti for her mentoring and leadership working with the Baron Jay Family Foundation for summer school programs, awarded the Arwey Award at Womens Economic Forum and the L.O.O.P.
 Award for Leaders Overcoming Obstacles for Peace by NDHope at Regis University with Dr. Jerry Brown, TIME Magazine Person of the Year.

-In September 2016, Moore adopted the country of Liberia, West Africa to help bring in sustainable solutions to a village comprised of 3,000 residences, many of which were devastated by the Ebola crisis.
+In September 2016, Moore adopted a large village in Liberia, West Africa to help bring in sustainable solutions to a village comprised of 3,000 residences, many of which were devastated by the Ebola crisis.
 Kimberly Moore Foundation in partnership with A New Dimension of Hope have plans to build a series of girl friendly schools tailored to the needs of the people in the community.
 Moore has become a recent advocate of girls education and educating women living in disadvantage villages on the important benefits of allowing their girls to go to school..